Singularity formation for Burgers equation with transverse viscosity: Analysis of the vertical axis

 \textbf{Step 3:} \emph{End of the proof}.
 We claim that the bounds \fref{bd:2eweightimproved1} for higher order derivatives, as well as the bound \fref{bd:2eweightimproved3}, can be proved with verbatim the same argument that were used in Step 1 and Step 2.
-We safely leave the proof to the reader.
+We leave the details to the reader.

 \end{proof}

 \begin{proof}[Proof of Proposition \ref{pr:bootstrap2}]